belle2/basf2/online_book/basf2/first_steering_file.rst

 easily be many multiple candidates, which share some particles but differ by at least one final state particle.

-The wrapper function for the ParticleCombiner is called `reconstructDecay`.
+The wrapper function (convenience function) for the `ParticleCombiner` is called `reconstructDecay`.
 Its first argument is a `DecayString`, which is a combination of a mother particle (list), an arrow, and daughter particles.
 The `DecayString` has its own grammar with several markers, keywords, and arrow types.
 It is especially